 The 2008 ResNet Survey seeks to develop a longitudinal view on certain topics from the 2005 survey, assess technology and other changes in residential student computing support since that time, and take a peek into the future as to what issues might be over the horizon.
 The results offer an assessment on the present status of student computing in higher education, assist you in understanding your program’s present status and how it aligns with other residential support programs, and provides insight into potential future challenges.

 In 2005, over 220 institutions responded to a comprehensive survey that focused on residential technology support groups, their responsibilities in supporting technologies to residential students, the service issues they addressed, and their organizational structure.
 The 2008 survey, completed by 120 institutions, continues this effort to assist residential technology support areas and their institutions in assessing their program offerings, evaluating IT services to students, and planning strategic initiatives to address present and future student computing needs.

 Participation in the 2008 survey was limited to American and Canadian institutions of higher education and was completely voluntary.
-Information provided by participants is not and will not be publicly linked to their institution although a list of participating institutions
+Information provided by participants is not and will not be publicly linked to their institution although a list of participating institutions is available.

 The deadline to complete the survey was May 30, 2008.